pokusew/nfc-pcsc/README.md

 It is tested to work with **ACR122 USB reader** but it should work with **all PC/SC compliant devices**.
 When detecting tags does not work see [Alternative usage](#alternative-usage).

-This library uses pscslite native bindings [pokusew/node-pcsclite](https://github.com/pokusew/node-pcsclite) under the hood.
+This library uses pcsclite native bindings [pokusew/node-pcsclite](https://github.com/pokusew/node-pcsclite) under the hood.

 **Psst!** Problems upgrading to 0.6.0?
 Check out [this migration note](#migration-from-older-versions-to-060).